World Baijiu Day is August 9. Baijiu is the planet’s most popular spirit—20 billion bottles per year— but largely unknown beyond China.

-The initial 2018 city list is below.
-The next update is July 13 and will include more cities, event details and addresses.
-Click a city name to see what’s happening!
+The current 2018 city list is below.
+More cities, event details and addresses to come.
+Click a city to see what’s happening!

-I listed Bangkok just minutes before publishing this initial city list as former Beijing resident Kirby Carder contacted me and plans to organize an event there!
+I listed Bangkok just minutes before publishing this initial city list as former Beijing resident Kirby Carder contacted me and plans to organize an event featuring baijiu flights!
 More details soon.

-Glenn Schuitman has been an avid supporter of World Baijiu Day since it started.
-After a trio of events at Pop-Up Beijing, including global baijiu flights in 2015, bajiu-themed tea and coffee with Good Works in 2016 and a four-course baijiu dinner with Sue Zhou Does Food in 2017, he is moving the party to Herbal, a new bar that includes Chinese medicinal ingredients in its cocktails.
+Glenn Schuitman has been a WBD supporter since year one.
+After a trio of events at Pop-Up Beijing, including global flights in 2015, tea and coffee with Good Works in 2016 and a four-course dinner with Sue Zhou Does Food in 2017, he is moving the party to Herbal, a bar that uses Chinese medicinal ingredients in its cocktails.

 SCHOOLHOUSE AT MUTIANYU